StellarSand/privacy-settings/Privacy Settings/Firefox-Mobile.md

 ## Data collection
 **This section does not apply to Fennec**
-- Usage and technical data: Off
+- Technical & interaction data: Off
+- Automatically submit crash reports: Off
 - Studies: Off